mrevans7/ST558_Project1/README.md

 have more than 50 career wins.
 This shows that goalies that are highly skilled, and thus, win more games, generally also have more shutouts.
-This could also occur because goalies that win more games stay around for longer duration, which provides more opportunities to get shutouts.
+This could also occur because goalies that win more games stay around for a longer duration, which provides more opportunities to get shutouts.

 ### Histogram for Seasons Played by Flyers Skaters